 - Have used marijuana (cannabis) multiple times in the last 30 days

 - Have a smart phone and be willing to install and use a free VTTI app named Data Diary

 - Be willing to routinely use your smart phone to complete brief app-based surveys and submit breathalyzer and monthly oral fluid samples yourself with easy-to-use equipment provided by VTTI.

 All data are strictly confidential, and your privacy is both locally and federally protected by a Certificate of Confidentiality issued by the National Institute of Health.
 With this Certificate, neither the researchers nor study sponsors can be forced to disclose information that may identify you, even by a court subpoena, in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings.

 Volunteers will be compensated for their time.
-Participants have the option for a 3 month enrollment (up to $500 compensation for participation in both studies) with the potential to extend their participation up to the full 24 months (up to $2,600 compensation for participation in both studies), or the option to enroll in the full 24 months at initial enrollment.
+Participants in all locations have the option for an initial 3 month enrollment (up to $500 compensation for participation in both studies) with the potential to extend their participation up to the full 14 months (up to $1,600 compensation for participation in both studies).
 This research has been reviewed and approved by the Virginia Tech Institutional Review Board (IRB #19-785).

 To learn more, you may reach the VTTI Volunteer Coordination Team at 540-231-1583 or follow the “How To Sign Up” link:

 We’re sorry to see you go!
 Thank you for your interest in the ADAS Study.
 We are always searching for ways to improve and greatly value your feedback.
 It would benefit future research endeavors if you would answer this this short six question survey..
 Your answers will be recorded anonymously.
 Thank you in advance for your time.

 Enrollment at this location is now open.
 Call 540-231-1583 or sign up to hear about future research opportunities in your area.

 What to Expect